Mindful Eating for Weight Loss & Enhanced Life

 1. Plan your choices.
 For each week, prepare a meal plan, write a shopping list and stick to it when at the market.
 Include eating out and trying new recipes or new ingredients.
+Consider a high quality knife from Kamikoto to help you get your meal preparations done quick and efficiently.
 Make your plan exciting and remove the possibility of having to ad hoc decisions.

 2. Don’t change your life around all at once.
 Start with baby steps and choose to eat mindfully one meal a day or even once a week.
 Mark your calendar and enjoy your Sunday brunch as you fully turn to your senses and savour the meal.